 A prayer for North Korea: Lord Jesus, thank You for the courage of our North Korean brothers and sisters.
 We ask for Your protection and Your provision for them, so that the church may continue to grow and shine as a light in the darkness.
 May You flood the nation of North Korea with Your glory, Your truth and Your mercy.

 YOU CAN GIVE.
 You can’t help every persecuted believer, but by giving a gift, you could keep hope alive for one brother or sister.
-In places like North Korea, your gift could mean the difference between life and death.
+Your gift could mean the difference between life and death.

 Will you consider giving regularly to the persecuted church?
-You can help us to provide continuous support to the persecuted church worldwide like in North Korea.
+You can help us to provide continuous support to the persecuted church worldwide.